 - Download maps to your phone, since you’ll need to access them offline

 What if it’s cloudy?

 Big Sur doesn’t have a town center, making it hard to find good eats.
-However, a local friend turned us on to Big Sur Bakery.
+However, a local turned us on to Big Sur Bakery.
 It’s open all day, in the morning serving great pastries and the evening serving incredibly high-quality, delicious food.
 We got a fantastic, beautifully constructed salad and this tasty mushroom pizza with fontina.
-We requested to sit outside, since we had Larson in tow.
+We requested to sit outside, since we had our toddler Larson in tow.
 He was able to wander a bit and we enjoyed a killer view with killer food.
 Big Sur Bakery is not to be missed!